nickalymov/OZON-Matching-Products/README.md

 # OZON-Matching-Products
-## ML-соревнование Ozon Tech: Матчинг товаров
+## Ozon Tech ML Competition: Product Matching
-Этот репозиторий содержит решение задачи определения идентичности товаров по их названиям, атрибутам и изображениям. Работа выполнена в рамках соревнования Ozon Tech и заняла 7-е место из 110 команд с результатом ROC-AUC = 0.9216.
+This repository contains a solution to the product matching task based on product names, attributes, and images.
+The work was done as part of the Ozon Tech competition and achieved 7th place out of 110 teams with a ROC-AUC score of 0.9216.

-## 🚀 Задача
+## 🚀 Task
-Разработать модель машинного обучения, которая по данным о двух товарах (текстовое описание, изображения, атрибуты) предсказывает, являются ли они одинаковыми (target = 1) или нет (target = 0).
+Develop a machine learning model that, given information about two products (text descriptions, images, attributes), predicts whether they are the same (target = 1) or not (target = 0).

-## 📦 Данные
+## 📦 Data
-Организаторы предоставили следующие датасеты:
+The organizers provided the following datasets:

-train.csv – пары товаров с меткой (variantid1, variantid2, target)
+train.csv – pairs of products with a label (variantid1, variantid2, target)

-test.csv – аналогично, но без меток
+test.csv – same format, but without labels

-attributes.csv – категории и атрибуты товаров
+attributes.csv – product categories and attributes

-text.csv – названия, описания и BERT-эмбеддинги
+text.csv – titles, descriptions, and BERT embeddings

-resnet.csv – ResNet-эмбеддинги изображений товаров
+resnet.csv – ResNet embeddings of product images

-## 🔧 Обработка данных
+## 🔧 Data Processing
-Обработка включает базовую чистку и генерацию признаков на основе: текстовых данных (расстояние Левенштейна, Жаккар, длина строк и др.) категорий (совпадения, подкатегории) атрибутов (Жаккар, различие в количестве, бинарные признаки) эмбеддингов изображений (косинусное и евклидово расстояние, энтропия)

-Больше деталей см. в ноутбуках:
+Processing includes basic cleaning and feature generation based on:

+Textual data: Levenshtein distance, Jaccard similarity, string length, etc.

+Categories: matches and subcategories

+Attributes: Jaccard similarity, difference in counts, binary flags

+Image embeddings: cosine and Euclidean distances, entropy

+For more details, see the notebooks:

 1_main_features.ipynb

 2_add_cat_features.ipynb

-## 🧠 Модели
+## 🧠 Models
 ### 1. AutoGluon Tabular (0.9216)
-Мульти-модельный стек с автоматическим ансамблированием. Использованы пресеты: best_quality — для максимальной точности zeroshot — для ускорения экспериментов
+A multi-model stack with automatic ensembling.
+Presets used:

+best_quality — for maximum accuracy

+zeroshot — for faster experimentation

+Files:

+autogluon.ipynb – training and hyperparameter tuning

+ag_inference.ipynb – loading model predictions

-📸 Используемые модели внутри AutoGluon:
+📸 Models used within AutoGluon:
 ![image](https://github.com/user-attachments/assets/02dd26a5-79e8-48d6-b932-ed624a16e689)

 ### 2. HistGradientBoosting + Optuna (0.91)
-Альтернативный легковесный пайплайн на базе HistGradientBoostingClassifier из sklearn, оптимизированный через Optuna.

-Отлично справляется с дисбалансом

-Минимальное время инференса
-Готов к интеграции в продакшн

-Файлы:
+An alternative lightweight pipeline using HistGradientBoostingClassifier from sklearn, optimized with Optuna.

+Handles class imbalance well

+Minimal inference time

+Ready for production integration

+Files:

-training_hgb.ipynb – обучение и подбор гиперпараметров
+training_hgb.ipynb – training and hyperparameter tuning

-inference.ipynb – полный цикл: от сырых данных до предсказаний
+hgb_inference.ipynb – full pipeline: from raw data to predictions

-## 🏁 Результаты
+## 🏁 Results
-AutoGluon (stacked): ROC-AUC 0.9216 – топ-7 в лидерборде
+AutoGluon (stacked): ROC-AUC 0.9216 – top 7 on the leaderboard HistGradientBoosting + Optuna: faster, slightly lower score, but more production-friendly
-HistGradientBoosting + Optuna: быстрее, чуть ниже по метрике, но удобен для продакшена

-## 🔍 Анализ
+## 🔍 Analysis
-Решение показало высокий результат за счёт сильной фиче-инженерии и AutoML. Однако команды выше в рейтинге использовали предобученные языковые модели (например, BERT) для обработки категорий и атрибутов, что дало прирост к качеству.
+The solution achieved a high result due to strong feature engineering and AutoML.
+However, teams ranked higher in the leaderboard utilized pre-trained language models (e.g., BERT) for processing categories and attributes, which led to an improvement in quality.